Ever the Elder Scrolls fan, FBT plays the Morrowind total conversion

 Morrowind is a great game, and Morroblivion is the best way to experience it.
 It puts all those other desperate remasters to shame.
 To think this came from the fans, not some money-grubbing publisher looking to refresh their franchise and fleece a few extra bucks.
 If you were a fan of the original, you need this in your fantasy-life.
 To the newbies, it might seem slow or inconsequential but Morroblivion will draw you in - and you’ll not want to leave.

-The TES Renewal Project isn’t stopping here though; ‘Skywind’ is incoming - Morrowind on the Skyrim engine.
-And since Bethesda recently revealed an Elder Scrolls VI, chances are there’s a MorroVI in the future.
+The TES Renewal Project isn’t stopping here though; ‘Skywind’ is incoming - Morrowind on the Skyrim engine, which is going to be beyond cool, and Skyblivion, Oblivion in Skyrim - when that comes out, you won't see me for years.
+And since Bethesda revealed an Elder Scrolls VI will arrive (eventually), chances are there’s a MorroVI in the future.
 It’s going to become a generational thing; our grandkids loading up MorroX.
 For me though, Morroblivion is perfect, merging the two best TES games into one work of art.
 It’s an amazing achievement.
 Even if they recreated the bloody Cliff Racers too.

 Morroblivion 2014 | Developer TES Renewal Project (https://tesrenewal.com)